+Specify percent:

+Other:

-S Specify percent: C Other: S Specify: Appendix B: Participant Access and Eligibility B-2 2: Individual Cost Limit (2 of 2) Answers provided d in Appendix B-2-a indicate that you do not need to complete this section. specify the Implementation of the Individual Cost Limit.
-When an individual cost limit is specified in Item B-2-a, procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare used within the cost limit: participant that exceed at Safeguards.
-When the state specifies an individual cost limit in Item B-2-a and there is a change in the 's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount distinct the cost limit in order to assure the participant's health and welfare, the state has established the following to avoid an adverse impact on the participant (check each that applies): The p participant is referred to another waiver that can accommodate the individual's needs.
-Addit tional services in excess of the individual cost limit may be authorized.
-Specia fy the procedures for authorizing additional services, including the amount that may be authorized: Other r safeguard(s) Specia fy: Appendix B: Participant Access and Eligibility a.
-Unduplicated Number of Participants.
-The following table specifies the maximum number of unduplicated participants who are served in each year that the waiver is in effect.
-The state will submit a waiver amendment to CMS to modify the number of participants specified for any year(s), including when a modification is necessary due to legislative appropriation or another reason.
-The number of unduplicated participants specified in this table is basis for the costneutrality calculations in Appendix J:
+B-2: Individual Cost Limit (2 of 2)

+Answers provided in Appendix B-2-a indicate that you do not need to complete this section.

+b.
+Method of Implementation of the Individual Cost Limit.
+When an individual cost limit is specified in Item B-2-a, specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare can be assured within the cost limit:

+c.
+Participant Safeguards.
+When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following safeguards to avoid an adverse impact on the participant (check each that applies):

+The participant is referred to another waiver that can accommodate the individual's needs.

+Additional services in excess of the individual cost limit may be authorized.

+Specify the procedures for authorizing additional services, including the amount that may be authorized:

+Other safeguard(s)